 |2006||142,500||ABS: 2006 Census|

-In short, if the rail system in 1950 could carry half a million passengers a day and 150,000 in peak hours without any of the extra tracks built since that time, we should be able to do much, much better today.
+In short, if the rail system in 1950 could carry half a million passengers a day and 150,000 in peak hours without any of the extra tracks built since that time, we should already have been, in 2006, in a position to do much, much better.

 Instead, even in 2005 we had private operators telling us via news reports that